The average press release gets ignored by 99% of journalists.

 If you work in the business/finance or high-tech fields, you can usually find dozens of suitable queries every week.
 Answering them usually takes under 10 minutes – not a bad return for a feature in a top publication.

 You can make this process even easier by using a tool like JustReachOut.
-Instead of looking through hundreds of inquiries every day, use JRO’s search feature to dig through HARO emails for your keywords.
+Instead of looking through hundreds of inquiries daily, use JRO’s search feature to dig through HARO emails for your keywords.

 Once you find a query, you can respond to it without leaving JRO.